Design Translation

 Video Prototype

-Share Interaction design ideas in animation.
-Imagine how difficult it would be to describe the concept in words.
-The video format allows the audience to play the idea repeatedly.
+Interaction design ideas are best shared in animation.
+Imagine trying to describe this concept in words.
+Video lets the audience play the idea over and over.

 The primary entry points in modular format provide more detail at different scales on the homepage before the user goes to the page.